iliakan/node-dev/readme.md

 `node-dev` will rerun `app.js` whenever one of the watched files is changed.

+I tried many other modules before it, but finally had to roll this one.

+Unlike most other utilites of this kind, it is based on inotify.
+So *it hooks on new files automatically*.
 No more switching to the terminal to rerun your code.
 Just change a file and your code will be rerun.

 This is especially nice for webservers, as you can skip the terminal and